 You grew up in L.A.
 As a young girl, having dreams at a young age and them having them come true–and you having so much control of that–What does it feel like, walking and driving down the same streets and having that realization, like, “Oh shit, everything I was dreaming about is coming true!”

-Um it’s, it’s really weird.
+Um, it’s, it’s really weird.
 It’s so weird.
-I was in the car with my friend and I was going to a beauty supply thing that I used to always go to, because it’s like the biggest one in the valley, called Wow Beauty Supply.
-And, I literally have lived all over the valley growing up, but there’s a specific street, Reseda, that I lived on for a long time, in different apartment.
+I was in the car with my friend and I was going to a beauty supply thing that I used to always go to because it’s like the biggest one in the valley, called Wow Beauty Supply.
+And, I literally have lived all over the valley growing up, but there’s a specific street, Reseda, that I lived on for a long time, in different apartments.
 It brings back those memories of like, just going to school, catching the bus to Ventura and Reseda.
 I’d walk down from Ventura to go home.
 And, you know, I would take night classes ‘cause I was obsessed with being over with high school.
 So, I took night classes to get extra credit.
 And I took that at the Reseda Continuation School and I was like, “I’m getting extra credits because when I’m a senior I’m done.”
 So, I was all about that. (laughs) It brings back a lot of memories.
 A lot of good ones and bad ones, but the bad ones seem so worth it now, you know?
 And it’s, it’s like, what you were saying, it’s like being able to ride down those streets and have a different perspective on life, it’s like, Wow.

 Once your career took off and everything was happening for you–and obviously you’re so happy and proud of yourself–how did friends and family react?
 For the good and bad?
 How does it change?

 Um, it changes drastically.
 I feel like Jay-Z said it best, which is like, people say you change but really their perspective of you changes.
 I’m the same girl, I swear.
 I’m still getting used to all the shit myself.
 So, you know, their perspective of you changes, and sometimes it’s good and sometimes that turns into envy, and sometimes the people that you love the most can be... it can hurt you the most.
 Sadly, I’ve gone through it and I’ve had my moments with some of my best friends from middle school, doing certain things, it’s like, “Wow, I didn’t expect that from you.”
 Or, you know a family member’s acting weird.
 It’s an adjustment, you know?
 I go into family member’s houses now and I get there and it’s like a meet and greet.
-I just wanna look crazy and have on my sweats, and come downstairs and eat cereal, but little do I know there’s people over here ready for pictures, (laughs) like, I’m like, “Yo, can someone tell me what’s going on?”
+I just wanna look crazy and have on my sweats, and come downstairs and eat cereal, but little do I know there are people over here ready for pictures, (laughs) like, I’m like, “Yo, can someone tell me what’s going on?”
 So, it’s definitely an adjustment and those types of things I feel like are just natural for people, and they’re just excited, and you know,?
 They don’t get how ostracized and how different they’re making you feel.

 So with that happening, who do you turn to to feel like a safety blanket almost, like who are the women empowering you?